The Dresden Pass: Making public transport accessible to all citizens

 Discounts on DVB ticket prices

 Discounts can be claimed upon presentation of a Dresden Pass, which is also to be shown to ticket inspectors on trams and buses within Dresden.
 Passengers travelling at the discounted rate but unable to present a valid Dresden Pass will be required to pay a higher fare as set out in § 9 of the VVO’s terms and conditions for fares and travel.
-Dresden Pass holders (also pupils) receive the following discounts on the standard fare in all price categories except A:
+Dresden Pass holders (also pupils) receive the following discounts on the standard fare in all price categories: